subburathinam-M/Role-based-Authentication/README.md

-# ⚙️ Role-based Authentication with Microsoft Login - Laravel
+# ⚙️ Role-based Authentication with Microsoft Login🔐 - Laravel

 A Laravel-based authentication system featuring role-based routing and Microsoft OAuth2 login via Laravel Socialite.
 Users are authenticated based on their role (Admin, SuperAdmin, DeptHead, or User), and redirected accordingly.